 As a result, the basic notion about healthy eating is to eat foods that are as nearer as possible to their natural form.
 This means that rather than choose pre-packaged foods, pick fresh wholesome foods.
-For instance eat fish instead of frozen fish fingers, or potatoes instead of chips, or apples instead of sugary apple flavoured drink.
-By shunning processed foods like chips, cookies, and ready-made restaurant meals, you reduce your intake of calories, salt, saturated fat and sugar
+For instance eat fish instead of frozen fish fingers, or potatoes instead of chips, or apples instead of sugary apple flavoured drinks.
+By shunning processed foods like chips, cookies, and ready-made restaurant meals, you reduce your intake of calories, salt, saturated fat, and sugar

 Get a good sleep